Murali91/Chat-api/README.md

 3. Server maintains a mapping of the actively connected the user and socket Id on which the user is connected.
 4. While the user is connected, if there is any other active user sending a message to this user, server uses the user-socket mapping to send the message to the user.

+## Message filtering

+As defined in [Swagger spec](./api.swagger.yml), we can use the `/messages` endpoint to list the messages based on query parameters.
+As per the requirement, we should be able to get the last 100 messages or all messages in last 30 days, with the capability to add sender/receiver filter as well.
+The endpoint has the provision to accept messages limit and timeframe as input parameters so it's more flexible if we want to fetch more messages or a different timeframe in later stages.

 ## Steps to test the POC offline

 1. Initially we have to start the server using `node server.js` command.